 Follicular unit extraction (FUE)

-Follicular unit extraction is another hair transplant technique that involves harvesting individual hair grafts from the donor site.
+Follicular unit excision is another hair transplant technique that involves harvesting individual hair grafts from the donor site.
 The grafts are then transplanted to the balding areas of the scalp.

 FUE does not leave a visible linear scar, and the recovery time is typically faster than with FUT.
 However, because the grafts are harvested individually, FUE may be more time-consuming and may result in a smaller number of hair grafts being transplanted in a single session.